mattorb/MakeMeStand/README.md

 ## Usage
 ### End User Installation
-Not available yet.
+Download and install a [release](https://github.com/mattorb/MakeMeStand/releases).

 ### Developer Installation
-Build and run in Xcode.
+Build source and run app from Xcode.

 ### Automatic Stand & Sit Configuration
 1. Configure an interval to match your preferences -- for example, 5 minutes of standing each hour near the end of the hour.